lsmo-epfl/aiida-lsmo/docs/source/workflows.rst

 Multistage work chain
 ++++++++++++++++++++++

-*NOTE: this work chain is part of the `<aiida-cp2k https://github.com/aiidateam/aiida-cp2k>`_ plugin*

-The ``MulstistageWorkChain`` work chain in meant to automate DFT optimizations in CP2K and guess some good parameters for the simulation, but it is written in such a versatile fashion that it can be used for many other functions.
+The :py:func:`~aiida_lsmo.workchains.cp2k_multistage.Cp2kMultistageWorkChain` work chain in meant to automate DFT optimizations in CP2K and guess some good parameters for the simulation, but it is written in such a versatile fashion that it can be used for many other functions.

 What it can do: